ailisp/illusion/README.md

 - To compare with a symbol, must given the symbol with its package name like `STUB-CLI:DEFINE-CLI`
 - The reader (third parameter of `SET-PAREN-READER` should return newly cons list.
 Avoid using `'` or backquote.
 Because sometimes they create lists with shared structure and cause strange behavior.
 - `ILLUSION:WITH-READER-CASE` is a trivial but handy utility, that executing the body with `(READTABLE-CASE *READTABLE*)` bind to one of `:UPCASE`, `:DOWNCASW`, `:PRESERVE` or `:INVERSE`, and unwind to previous `(READTABLE-CASE *READTABLE*)` setting after leave it.
+- If you want this left paren make effect in current file, need to wrap `(set-paren-reader ...)` inside `(eval-when (:compile-toplevel :load-toplevel :execute) ...)` like changing other reader macros.

-This only saving a little effort when define cli, but similar techiques can be helpful in accessing case sensitive foreign languages.
+This only saving a little effort when define cli, but similar techniques can be helpful in accessing case sensitive foreign languages.
 For example, inline calling a JavaScript method as that in ClojureScript and inline calling a Qt method as if in C++.

 ### Inline calling CommonQt methods
 Calling a CommonQt method need a `#_` reader macro:
 ```lisp
 (#_setBrush painter "brush name")
 ```
 Using [https://github.com/commonqt/commonqt](CommonQt) methods a lot is not very pleasant because of many `#_`.
-If we're doing GUI programming with CommonQt, usually it make sense to have a whole package dedicated to ui definition and event handling.
+If we're doing GUI programming with CommonQt, usually it make sense to have a whole package dedicated to UI definition and event handling.
 With the following left paren reader, we can use CommonQt methods as if using Common Lisp functions while let Common Lisp's package system and illusion do the symbol isolation:
 ```lisp
 (set-paren-reader :commonqt
                   #'qt-symbol-p